zlokquay/legisme/dev-internship.md

 - Use [Promises](https://developers.google.com/web/fundamentals/primers/promises) and [async](https://ponyfoo.com/articles/understanding-javascript-async-await) functions to handle data
 - Display many and single vehicles by Tag number
 - Let users search for their vehicle by Tag number
-- Style it with some css using [flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)
+- Style it with some CSS using [flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) and [bootstrap](https://getbootstrap.com/docs/4.0/getting-started/download/)

 ### Suggested Reading:
 - [You Don't Know JS by Kyle Simpson](https://github.com/getify/You-Dont-Know-JS)